Is CSC Steel a Value Trap? (Part 1 of 2)

 CSC Steel is a commodity producer in the global industry.

 Its margins are affected by the international prices of the raw materials (hot roll coil) and the finished cold roll coils.
-As the chart below indicates, the margins were thin for the past 2 years.
+As the chart below indicates, the margins were thin for 2018/19.

 CSC Steel - Margins being squeezed